 Inventory, lb : 0

-Karifurore cauliflower is available in winter.
+Karifurore cauliflower is available year-round, with a peak season in the late summer through winter.